Market Forces

 Construction and Development Trends

 The construction sector's capacity to deliver new housing units remains a critical market force.
 While construction activity has recovered significantly from the financial crisis of the late 2000s, challenges remain.
-Construction costs in Ireland are among the highest in Europe, driven by labor costs, materials, and stringent building regulations.
+Construction costs in Ireland are among the highest in Europe, driven by labour costs, materials, and stringent building regulations.
 These high costs impact both the pace of development and the rent levels required for new developments to be financially viable.

 The rise of institutional investment in Irish residential property represents a significant structural shift.
 Large-scale build-to-rent developments, primarily financed by international investment funds, now account for a substantial portion of new rental supply in Dublin.
 These professionally managed developments typically target the mid-to-high end of the market, offering modern amenities and predictable tenancy experiences.